demisto/content/Packs/Kafka/Integrations/KafkaV3/KafkaV3_description.md

 Note: SASL is supported only when used in combination with SSL.

 An important point:
-This integration supports users with consumer only permissions.
+This integration also supports users with consumer only permissions.